syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ## Custom external form editing

-You can perform the edit operation of datagrid in a Custom external form.
+You can perform the edit operation of Datagrid in a Custom external form.
 The edit operation can be done by [`RowSelected`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_RowSelected) property.

 ```csharp